Google I/O 2025: How to watch and what to expect

 (Image credit: Shruti Shekar / Android Central)

 Lastly, we will also be counting the number of times Google says "AI" this year while hoping for it to show off more of Gemini's latest skills as it did at I/O 2024.
-Recent rumors indicate that Google Assistant will be fully replaced by Gemini and that "Hey Google" could be a thing of the past.
+Considering that Google Assistant is being fully replaced by Gemini in most of Google's devices and products.

 Android Central will be present at Google I/O this year as well, bringing you all the deets firsthand.
 We will also have a live blog during the event so you can keep up with the announcements as they happen.
 Be sure to tune in on May 20 for our live coverage!